jusonqiu/Connected-Car-Concept/README.md

 # Connected Car Concept

 The Connected Car Project, GateBox, allows you to operate your garage door and front lawn lights from the car's dashboard itself.
-It does by having a smartphone interact with a gateway panel (the GateBox panel) that is placed within the garage.
+It does this by having a smartphone interact with a gateway panel (the GateBox panel) that is placed within the garage.
 The smartphone is mirrored onto the car's dashboard.
 This is possible using a number of Connected Car features which are likely to grow popular in the future such as: Android Auto, Apple CarPlay, MirrorLink, AppLink, etc. This project was entered into the Microsoft Imagine Cup competition of 2015.

 Please watch the introduction video below: